amogh7joshi/farmland-anomalies/README.md

 humans analyze aerial images using existing technologies.

-This project simplifies existing solutions and provides an accurate and efficient solution for analyzing agricultural images, a relatively untouched field.
+This project simplifies existing solutions and provides an accurate and efficient solution for a problem involving analyzing agricultural images, a relatively untouched field.

 ## Usage